 If you’re someone who’s been looking to get into the eCommerce space but don’t have the means to purchase an eCommerce software, you’re not alone.
 Not everyone has the capability to purchase and maintain a paid eCommerce software solution, especially when you’re just starting out & can’t risk making a big investment.

-List of Free Open Source eCommerce Software
+List of Free and Open Source eCommerce Software in 2021

 Magento is one of the most well-known free open source eCommerce software, which offers users all the basic tools needed to set up a successful online retail business.
 Specialised features are also offered, as a part of their paid version.